JiayinCao/SORT/compilation.md

   - sudo update-alternatives \-\-install /usr/bin/gcc gcc /usr/bin/gcc-7 60 \-\-slave /usr/bin/g++ g++ /usr/bin/g++-7
   - sudo update-alternatives \-\-config gcc

+Things are a bit easier on Ubuntu 18.04.x (Bionic)
+- OpenEXR
+  - sudo apt-get install libopenexr-dev
+- Boost
+  - sudo apt-get install libboost-all-dev
+- Clang 6
+  - wget -O - https://apt.llvm.org/llvm-snapshot.gpg.key \| sudo apt-key add -
+  - sudo apt-add-repository "deb http://apt.llvm.org/xenial/ llvm-toolchain-xenial-6.0 main"
+  - sudo apt-get update
+  - sudo apt-get install -y clang-6.0

+There is no need to setup G++ on Ubuntu Bionic because the default version comes with the system is already G++7, which is good enough for SORT to compile.

-Warning, please make sure your Ubuntu version is 16.0.x LTS (Xenial), the above dependencies may be different on other version Ubuntus.
+Warning, please make sure your Ubuntu version is either Xenial or Bionic, the above dependencies may be different on other version Ubuntus.
 And most of the above library is needed because of OSL dependencies, another version of the above library may result in failing in the compilation process.

-Unfortunately, due to limited resources, I don't have a Ubuntu 18.0.x now.
-If you happen to build SORT on that version, you probably need to rebuild OSL library by yourself, which you can consult this [OSL main page](https://github.com/imageworks/OpenShadingLanguage) for detail information.
-I'll update this part once I have access to a machine installed with Ubuntu 18.0.x.
+Unfortunately, due to limited resources, I don't have time try and maintain every single version of Ubuntu.
+If you happen to build SORT on other versions, you probably need to rebuild OSL library by yourself, which you can consult this [OSL main page](https://github.com/imageworks/OpenShadingLanguage) for detail information.

 After setting up the environment, the rest of the process is no different from compiling SORT on MacOS except that there is no XCode support.
 You can either compile it with terminal or VS Code.